Memristor: Biomolecular memristor

 Biomaterials have been evaluated for use in artificial synapses and have shown potential for application in neuromorphic systems.
 In particular, the feasibility of using a collagen‐based biomemristor as an artificial synaptic device has been investigated, whereas a synaptic device based on lignin demonstrated rising or lowering current with consecutive voltage sweeps depending on the sign of the voltage furthermore a natural silk fibroin demonstrated memristive properties; spin-memristive systems based on biomolecules are also being studied.

-In 2012, Sandro Carrara and co-authors have proposed the first biomolecular memristor with aims to realize highly sensitive biosensors.
+In 2012, Sandro Carrara and co-authors proposed the first biomolecular memristor with aims to realize highly sensitive biosensors.
 Since then, several memristive sensors have been demonstrated.

 Spin memristive systems

 Spintronic memristor

 Chen and Wang, researchers at disk-drive manufacturer Seagate Technology described three examples of possible magnetic memristors.
-In one device resistance occurs when the spin of electrons in one section of the device points in a different direction from those in another section, creating a "domain wall", a boundary between the two sections.
+In one device, resistance occurs when the spin of electrons in one section of the device points in a different direction from those in another section, creating a domain wall, a boundary between the two sections.
 Electrons flowing into the device have a certain spin, which alters the device's magnetization state.
 Changing the magnetization, in turn, moves the domain wall and changes the resistance.
 The work's significance led to an interview by IEEE Spectrum.
 A first experimental proof of the spintronic memristor based on domain wall motion by spin currents in a magnetic tunnel junction was given in 2011.